durden/jist/README.md

 In order to be able to create new gists from the command-line, we need to use an API token.
 GitHub makes this very easy to do, so I will walk you through the steps.

-First log in to your github account and click the wrench/screwdriver icon to navigate to your account settings (if any GitHubbers happen to be reading, your icons are **awful**).
+First log in to your github account and click the wrench/screwdriver icon to navigate to your account settings.
 In the account settings page, click the *Applications* tab on the left-hand navigation.
 Then select the *Generate new token* button:

 ![](http://media.charlesleifer.com/blog/photos/thumbnails/github-applications-page_800x800.png)